What are some signs of Failure to Properly Assess and Attend to Resident’s Health Needs?

 If you suspect your loved one has been a victim of failure to properly assess and attend to a resident’s health needs, or that they have been a victim of some other form of nursing home neglect, you should report the neglect to a government worker and call a lawyer for a consultation.

 You can report nursing home abuse or neglect to an ombudsman (a person who has been trained to advocate for nursing home residents’ rights) or to Georgia Healthcare Facility Regulation (the organization responsible for regulating nursing home care in Georgia).

-While reporting the incident will help the state intervene to prevent the nursing home from neglecting more residents, you should also consult one of our Georgia nursing home neglect lawyers to receive compensation for your loved one.
+Reporting the incident will help the state intervene to prevent the nursing home from neglecting more residents.
+Also feel free to call and speak to one of our experienced Georgia nursing home neglect lawyers to see if you can receive compensation for your loved one.
 A lawyer will help you decide if you have a case and how much you or your loved one can expect to receive in damages.
 Making a case is the best way to ensure your loved one is fairly compensated for the nursing home’s act of negligence, and that their legal rights are upheld.

 What should a nursing home do to prevent Failure to Properly Assess and Attend to Resident’s Health Needs?

 When a resident enters a nursing home, staff and caregivers should assess the resident’s health needs and create an individualized care plan to fulfill those needs.
 Before creating a plan, nursing homes should bring in a physician to assess the resident, and the nursing home should follow the physician’s instructions regarding that resident.

 Georgia nursing home law specifies that nursing homes and assisted living facilities must conduct a complete, accurate, and reproducible assessment of each resident – both at the time the resident enters the home, and at regular intervals thereafter.
 When a resident is admitted to a nursing home, the facility must have instructions from a physician on how to immediately care for the resident.